Clicky

 Instead of giving you potentially dangerous outdated information, we've trained an AI research tool to access current legal databases, regulatory updates, and local jurisdiction information.
 This gives you research capability that's more current and comprehensive than any printed guide.

-💡 How to Use the Legal Research Tool:
+How to Use the Legal Research Tool

-1. Start with your specific address or county
+Step 1: Start with your specific address or county

-2. Describe your planned solar installation
+Step 2: Describe your planned solar installation

-3. Ask about permit requirements, building codes, and restrictions
+Step 3: Ask about permit requirements, building codes, and restrictions

-4. Request specific compliance strategies for your situation
+Step 4: Request specific compliance strategies for your situation

-5. Get updates on recent regulatory changes
+Step 5: Get updates on recent regulatory changes

-⚡ RESEARCH POWER: Our GPT tool can research legal requirements in under 60 seconds that would take hours of manual research
+RESEARCH POWER: Our GPT tool can research legal requirements in under 60 seconds that would take hours of manual research

 Beyond Legal Compliance: Strategic Thinking